hashgraph/solo/docs/contributing/onboarding_questions.md

   * Connect Telemetry (Grafana, Prometheus, Tempo etc.)
 * **What’s on deck  (As of May 2024)**
   * Ensure relays can connect to mirror node and are usable by developers for dApp development
-  * Allow `solo state` to be stored in the kubernetes cluster instead of storing on local machine
+  * Allow `solo state` to be stored in the Kubernetes cluster instead of storing on local machine
   * Introduce `solo state lock` to support multi-user support to manage a single deployment in a remote cluster
 * **What’s next (As of May 2024)**
   * `solo`